A Stay at Old San Juan in Puerto Rico

 Fortifications in the Old San Juan section of the city repulsed numerous attacks from the English and the Dutch during those years.
 Today, Old San Juan is a charming seven square block commercial and residential area with cobblestone streets.

-When it was time to go to the cruise ship terminal, we just took a short five minute ride from our hotel.
-Our short stay in Old San Juan was definitely worthwhile and hassle free.
+Our short stay in San Juan was definitely worthwhile and hassle free.
 A stay in Old San Juan is highly recommended for those who will be taking a Caribbean cruise with San Juan as the departure point.
 The only disappointment I had with San Juan was that I was hoping to do some scuba diving in the area but from the reports I read, the waters off the city are quite murky with limited marine life to see.
 This is likely the result of San Juan being such a busy port.
 The decent scuba diving sites are about 2 hours east of San Juan.
 So perhaps in a return trip to Puerto Rico, I will plan to make a trip to the east part of the island.